obaland/vfiler.vim/doc/vfiler.md

 Toggles marks in all lines.

 #### toggle_sort
-Toggle the ascending / descending order of the current sort method.
+Toggle the ascending/descending order of the current sort method.

 #### clear_selected_all
 Clears marks in all lines.

 #### switch_to_filer
 Switch the filer buffer in the tab page.
 If there is no buffer to switch, create it.

-Note: It does not work in floating windows.
+> NOTE: It does not work in floating windows.

 #### sync_with_current_filer
 Synchronizes another filer current directory with current filer.

-Note: It does not work in floating windows.
+> NOTE: It does not work in floating windows.

 #### switch_to_drive
 Switches to other drive(Windows) or mount point(Mac/Linux).